The Basics of Philosophy w/ Wendy Turgeon

 TO REGISTER FOR THIS AND ALL OTHER ADULT PROGRAMS, PLEASE CLICK HERE

-This program will take place in person.
+This program will take place in person at the American Legion under the tent.

 TO REGISTER FOR THIS AND ALL OTHER ADULT PROGRAMS, PLEASE CLICK HERE